 When buying a digital piano, Kawai is a pretty safe bet.
 It’s doubtful that you’d buy a Kawai digital piano and be unhappy with it; they are excellent.

 The KDP120 is no exception; it looks, feels, and sounds fantastic.
 But, sitting at a mid-level price, the KDP120 is a serious investment, which means it has some serious competition, too.

 We think it’s worth every penny; it’s a beautiful piano.
-But, do your research before you buy.Check availability and current price: SweetwaterAmazon
+But, do your research before you buy.Available at: SweetwaterAmazon

 The Kawai KDP120 has 15 sounds, but the star of the show is undoubtedly the SK-EX concert grand.

 Kawai is one of the very few digital piano makers who have a genuine pedigree in producing truly world-class concert pianos.
 It’s then about how you recreate that experience digitally, and Kawai’s Harmonic Imaging technology does so with stunning detail.

 There are four acoustic piano sounds, including a Mellow Grand, Studio Grand, and Modern Piano.
 In our opinion, you would struggle to find a better grand piano sound at the same or similar price.

 The other sounds are pretty interesting, too.
 Not only are they high quality, but they include some unexpected options, like the New Age Pad, Choir, and Atmosphere.

 The rest of the sounds include the usual suspects, electric piano, organs, harpsichord, etc.

 The KDP120 features two 4.72″ speakers with two 20 W amplifiers.